 Earthworms and feeder crickets seem to be a favorite among many tiger salamander owners.
 It is recommended to gut load the crickets to make them more nutritious (more information on that is below).

-You could also feed your salamander wild-caught bugs, as long as you’re sure they’re from an area that’s free of pesticides and other chemicals.
+You could feed your salamander wild-caught bugs, as long as you’re sure they’re from an area that’s free of pesticides and other chemicals.
+Avoid feeding bugs that can sting or bite, such as large spiders, hornets, bees, etc

 However, this is generally not a good idea because wild bugs could be carrying parasites that are harmful to the salamander.